data61/anonlink-entity-service/docs/production-deployment.rst

 **Hardware requirements**

 Recommended AWS worker `instance type <https://aws.amazon.com/ec2/instance-types/>`__ is ``r3.4xlarge`` - spot instances are fine as we handle node failure.
+The number of nodes depends on the size of the expected jobs, as well as the memory on each node.
+We recommend starting with at least two nodes, with each node having at least 8GiB of memory and 2 vCPUs.

 **Software to interact with the cluster**

-You will need to install the `kubectl <https://kubernetes.io/docs/tasks/kubectl/install/>`__ tool.
+You will need to install the `kubectl <https://kubernetes.io/docs/tasks/kubectl/install/>`__ command line tool, and `helm <https://github.com/kubernetes/helm>`__

 Provision cluster resources